luatnc87/robust-data-analytics-platform-with-duckdb-dbt-iceberg/README.md

 > **NOTE**: Provide path to a duckdb database on disk in the url, e.g., *duckdb:////Users/whoever/path/to/duck.db*.

-We combie the DuckDB's database path file that exposed in *superset/docker/docker-compose.yml* file
+We combine the DuckDB database path file exposed in *superset/docker/docker-compose.yml* file
 ```bash
 x-superset-volumes:
   &superset-volumes
   - /data/duckdb:/app/duckdb
 ```
-And the DuckDB database name that defined in *dbt/stackoverflowsurvey/profiles.yml*.
+with the DuckDB database name defined in *dbt/stackoverflowsurvey/profiles.yml*.
 ```yaml
 path: '/data/duckdb/stackoverflow.duckdb'
 ```
-So, we have the final uri to connect between Superset and DuckDB as below:
+So, below, we have the final URI to establish a connection between Superset and DuckDB:
 ```bash
 duckdb:///duckdb/stackoverflow.duckdb
 ```

 With Superset, the engine needs to be configured to open DuckDB in “read-only” mode.
 Otherwise, only one query can run at a time (simultaneous queries will cause locks).
 This also prevents refreshing the Superset dashboard while the pipeline is running.

-# Loading sources
+# Loading source
-In this showcase, we use the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey) data set.
-For simplicity we will only use the [2023](https://cdn.stackoverflow.co/files/jo7n4k8s/production/49915bfd46d0902c3564fd9a06b509d08a20488c.zip/stack-overflow-developer-survey-2023.zip) data set.
-We need to manually download this one and extract it into *data* directory.
+In this showcase, we are using the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey) data set.
+To simplify maters, we will focus solely on the [2023](https://cdn.stackoverflow.co/files/jo7n4k8s/production/49915bfd46d0902c3564fd9a06b509d08a20488c.zip/stack-overflow-developer-survey-2023.zip) data set, which needs to be manually downloaded and extracted into the *PROJECT_HOME/data* directory.

-# Build models with dbt
+# Building models with dbt
 ## Defining data source
 We declare the data source in *stackoverflowsurvey/models/source.yml* file with following content:
 ```yaml